wmglab-duke/pyfibers/README.md

 For more examples, see the documentation.

 ## Contributing
-If you have a contribution which you feel would be of value, please open a Pull Request.
+If you develop additional functionality that would be generally useful to our users, please open a Pull Request for us to review.

 ## Authors and acknowledgment
-Based on the original paper by authors
+   - Developed at Duke University by Elie Farrah, Daniel Marshall, and Eric Musselman
-Developed by Elie, Daniel, and Eric
+   - Please see: \<Paper REF Forthcoming>

 ## License
 See LICENSE